More Love Songs

 More Love Songs is a 1986 album by Loudon Wainwright III released on Rounder Records.
 Wainwright had moved to England, and this was the second album produced by (and featuring) Richard Thompson.
 Critically and popularly it is probably considered the peak of his 1980s renaissance.
 After three albums in four years, it would be another three years before he released the largely ignored Therapy.
 The album was nominated for the "Best Contemporary Folk Recording" Grammy.

 The style of the album combines purely acoustic staples like "Your Mother and I" with piano-driven ballads like "The Back Nine" and full-blown rockers like "Vampire Blues" and "Hard Day on the Planet".
 Wainwright also careens emotionally from the sad "Overseas Call" to the laugh-out-loud "Synchronicity".

-Wainwright also enjoyed a period of popularity as a regular on The Jasper Carrott Show in the UK, and many of the songs from his following album were written during his time living in the UK as well as some (still) unreleased songs.
+Wainwright also enjoyed a period of popularity as a regular on Jasper Carrott's shows in the UK, and many of the songs from his following album were written during his time living in the UK as well as some (still) unreleased songs.
 By the late 1980s, Wainwright returned back to the USA.